baidyprod/Bookshop/README.md

    ```
    Wait a bit until terminal logs stop.
    This will be our terminal window in which the project is running.
 DON'T CLOSE IT UNTIL MY PROJECT IS IN USE.
+   P.S.: ___1.
+If docker says something like "You don't have permission", add a word "sudo" before executing every command which begins with "docker".
-   P.S.: If "docker-compose" not working, try writing like this: "docker compose"
+         2. If "docker-compose" not working, try writing like this: "docker compose".___

 6. Finally, we can access our shop service: localhost:8000, store service: localhost:8001, mailhog: localhost:8025
 7. This is not all.
 Now let's add some books to our store.
 But at first we need to create an admin user for store.
 Open a new terminal window in the root folder and write these commands: